-Our Smart Glasses, particularly the Vuzix Blade® with its sunglasses look, have the potential to become disruptive and market changing products for security providers and first responders such as police and firefighters.
-We believe there are significant business opportunitfies in having the Vuzix Blade's unique form factor assist law enforcement and security personnel in keeping people safe or identifying suspicious persons or those associated with unlawful activities.
-The ability to deliver video feeds and real-time facial recognition and weapons detection alerts in a covert fashion to a Blade wearer literally provides security personnel and first responders with eyes in the back of their heads, allowing them to view and interact with their immediate surroundings and also stay remotely connected and informed.
+Our Smart Glasses, particularly the versions that have a sunglasses look, have the potential to become disruptive and market changing products for security providers and first responders such as police and firefighters.
+We believe there are significant business opportunities in having the Vuzix Blade's unique form factor assist law enforcement and security personnel in keeping people safe or identifying suspicious persons or those associated with unlawful activities.
+The ability to deliver video feeds and real-time facial recognition and weapons detection alerts in a covert fashion to a Blade wearer literally provides security personnel and first responders with eyes in the back of their heads, allowing them to view and interact with their immediate surroundings while also staying remotely connected and informed.